Chip-W/esx_vehicleshop_craft_snippet/README.md

+# LICENSE FOR USE
+* You may use this snippet and edit to your liking.
+Please PR any improvements.
+* This code may **NOT** be posted anywhere else.
+* I will delete any issues that do not show errors as I can not help without know what they are.

 # esx_vehicleshop_craft_snippet
 Craft License Plates With Cardealer Job

+# KNOWN BUGS
+* Marker is invisible until after a relog or when you start crafting.
+* No other known bugs.

 # IMPORTANT NOTE
 For this snippet to work properly, you will need three resources installed.